I am Owen Atkinson, a vet who has experience of the dairy industry worldwide, but especially the UK.

 - RCVS (Royal College of Veterinary Surgeons) Certificate in Cattle Health and Production, awarded 2000.

 - Nuffield Global Travel Scholarship, 2009.
-This prestigious award, sponsored by the Trehane Trust, allowed Owen to investigate the role of the vet in knowledge transfer in the dairy industry.
+This prestigious award, sponsored by the Trehane Trust, allowed me to investigate the role of the vet in knowledge transfer in the dairy industry.

 - BCVA (British Cattle Veterinary Association) clinical research grant, awarded 2010, in order to study the prevalence of and clinical indicators for sub-acute ruminal acidosis (SARA) in UK dairy herds.

-- Member of the Veterinary Forensic and Law Association and Bond-Solon trained in Expert Witness report writing.
+- Member of the Animal Welfare Science Ethics and Law Veterinary Veterinary Association (AWSELVA), formerly the British Forensic and Law Association, and Bond-Solon trained in Expert Witness report writing.